Filters

 Accepting New Patients

 Finn Petersen is a Hematologist Oncology specialist and a Hematologist in Salt Lake City, Utah.
-Dr. Petersen and is rated as an Advanced provider by MediFind in the treatment of Acute Myelomonocytic Leukemia.
+Dr. Petersen is rated as an Advanced provider by MediFind in the treatment of Acute Myelomonocytic Leukemia.
 His top areas of expertise are Acute Myeloid Leukemia (AML), Acute Myeloblastic Leukemia without Maturation, Acute Myeloblastic Leukemia with Maturation, Bone Marrow Transplant, and Bone Marrow Aspiration.
 Dr. Petersen is currently accepting new patients.

 Languages Spoken: